Donis Avdijaj: Trabzonspor

 On 8 July 2019, Avdijaj joined Süper Lig side Trabzonspor after agreeing to a one-year deal with the option of continuation for three years.
 On 8 August 2019, he made his debut with Trabzonspor in the third round of 2019–20 UEFA Europa League against the Czech side Sparta Prague after coming on as a substitute at 76th minute in place of Abdülkadir Ömür.
 On 17 January 2020, his contract was terminated by mutual consent.

 Heart of Midlothian

 On 20 January 2020, Avdijaj joined Scottish Premiership side Heart of Midlothian, on a six-month contract.
 After signing for Hearts, Avdijaj said "There is no country, no city in the world where I don't score [a goal].
 I score everywhere."
 Two days later, he made his debut for Hearts in a goalless draw against Ross County.
 He left Hearts with 3 games played and no goals scored.

 FC Emmen

-On 12 November 2020, Avdijaj joined Eredivisie club FC Emmen.
+On 12 November 2020, Avdijaj joined Eredivisie club Emmen on a contract until the end of the season, with an option for a further year.
+He had been training with the team since October and impressed during his trial period.
+Club chairman Ronald Lubbers noted that Avdijaj could provide "something extra" in attack, primarily as a left winger, but also capable of playing across the forward line.

+Avdijaj made his debut for the club on 22 November, coming on as a substitute for Anco Jansen in the 63rd minute of a 1–0 league defeat to AZ.
+Over the course of his tenure, he made eight league appearances and participated in two KNVB Cup matches, without registering a goal.

+In January 2021, following the arrivals of strikers Luka Adžić and Kerim Frei, Avdijaj found his playing opportunities limited.
+Expressing concerns about his role, he sought a transfer.
+Chairman Lubbers commented that Avdijaj was "not the most patient player," and the club allowed him to explore other options.